 From the historic building to resources available online, Musselman Library supports the information and research needs of Bluffton students.
 The library is a place that encourages exploration and learning through access to online information and research materials in close proximity to all of the in-library resources needed for assignments and research.
 The library Reading Room is a popular study and event space with windows overlooking a wooded setting.
 Each year, the library hosts the research fair and other events celebrating student research and creativity.

 The library website offers a gateway to the many resources and services available to Bluffton students, including the library catalog, research databases, electronic books and journals, and digital media.
 Through membership in the OPAL (Ohio Private Academic Libraries) and OhioLINK consortia, students have easy access to materials held in academic and public libraries throughout the state.
 Interlibrary loan extends the research options to resources from libraries across the nation and around the world.

 The Archives and Special Collections, including historical collections reflecting the Anabaptist-Mennonite affiliation of Bluffton University, are important to the Bluffton experience and offer unique opportunities for research and study.
-The library also houses the Curriculum Resource Center for education students and is home to both the Writing Center and the Center for Career and Vocation.
+The library also houses the Curriculum Resource Center for education students and is home to the Center for Career and Vocation.